storefront-x/storefront-x/docs/modules/base.md

 </script>
 ```

+### Different configs for different environments

+There are two approaches how to handle configuration files for different environments.

+1. Create different modules for different environments with configs for said environment.
+2. Use `.env` file and load config values from there.

+The first approach si generally recommended because Storefront X relies heavily on modules and overriding between them, so we just leverage that functionality.
+Sometimes, env variables need to be used (you don't want to commit keys to the repository).
+Read more [here](/in-depth/dotenv).

 ## `public/` concept

 Serves static files.
 Their path determines URL under which they are accessible.
 So file `some-module/public/icon.svg` will be accessible under the `https://my.site/icon.svg` URL and file `some-module/public/nested/dir/pic.png` will be accessible under the `https://my.site/nested/dir/pic.png` URL.